rvounik/frontend2/README.md

 - pages can include generic components from src/js/components
 - following the master/slave pattern, redux logic should only be contained in the master component of a page

 - components should be defined within the page/ folder unless they are generic enough to be placed under src/js/components
 - components can include functionality from src/js/utils (import formatDate from '../../../../utils/formatDate';)
 - components import their own css/scss/sass declarations from the style/ folder (you do not need to specify the extension)
 - components should contain functional tests that are stored under the test/ folder

-- stylesheets are closely tied to the JS component (css modules)
+- stylesheets are closely coupled to the JS component (CSS modules)
-- any custom selector defined in your css will be given a unique name during build and assigned to the JS component
+- any custom selector defined in your CSS will be given a unique name during build and assigned to the importing JS component
-- global css (src/style/common.scss) is not transformed like this and can be used for typography, colours, layout etc
+- global cSS (src/style/common.scss) is not transformed like this and can be used for typography, colours, layout etc.
-- scss stylesheets may include other stylesheets using @import statements
+- SCSS stylesheets may include other stylesheets using plain @import statements

-- note inside src/js/utils there is a global js file that is loaded first and contains startup code (typekit, service-worker etc)
+- note: inside src/js/utils there is a global js file that is loaded first and contains startup code (typekit, service-worker etc)
-- note yarn should be used in favour of npm
+- note: yarn should be used in favour of npm
-- note in the webpack.config there are extra configuration flags for compressing assets and enabling sourcemaps
+- note: in the webpack.config there are extra configuration flags for compressing assets and enabling sourcemaps